anovos/anovos-docs/docs/anovos-config-file-desc/index.md

     f.  dataDict_path: The path containing the exact name, definition mapping of the attributes.
-This is eventually used to populate at the report for easy referencing
+This is eventually used to populate at the report for easy referencing.
+Note: In case of azure databricks, azure dbfs path should be like "/dbfs/directory_name" and For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python not pysaprk.

-    g.  metricDict_path: Path of metric dictionary
+    g.  metricDict_path: Path of metric dictionary.
+        Note: In case of azure databricks, azure dbfs path should be like "/dbfs/directory_name" and For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python not pysaprk.

     h.  final_report_path: Path where final report is saved.
-File path can be a local path or s3 path (when running with AWS cloud services)
+File path can be a local path or s3 path (when running with AWS cloud services), azure dbfs or azure blob storage (when running with Azure databricks).
+        Note: azure dbfs path should be like "/dbfs/directory_name" and For azure blob storage path should be like "/dbfs/mnt/directory_name" beacause in report generation all the operations happen in python not pysaprk.

 11. **write_intermediate**

-    a.  file_path: Path where intermediate datasets (after selecting, dropping, renaming, and recasting of columns) for quality checker operations, join dataset and concatenate dataset will be saved
+    a.  file_path: Path where intermediate datasets (after selecting, dropping, renaming, and recasting of columns) for quality checker operations, join dataset and concatenate dataset will be saved.
+File path can be a local path, s3 path (when running with AWS cloud services), google colab path (when running with open source platform: Google Colab), azure dbfs or azure blob storage (when running with Azure databricks).
+        Note: For azure dbfs path should be like "dbfs:/directory_name" and For azure blob storage path should be like "dbfs:/mnt/directory_name".

     b.  file_type: (CSV, Parquet or Avro). file format of intermediate dataset